-In the Plan, all text that is enclosed by lines as shown around this paragraph contains background or explanatory information.
-Such text is included only for the purpose of providing information and is not part of the Plan's policies.
+All text in the Plan that is enclosed by lines as shown around this paragraph contains only background or explanatory information.
+Such text is included to provide background information and is not part of the Plan's policies.

 1.0 Purpose, Basis and Structure of the Plan